Revegetate with Native Grasses

 The best defense against weeds–land covered with healthy vegetation

 Will you need to amend your soil and fertilize before seeding?
-Not necessarily if you are seeding with native grass seed, but yes if you are seeding non-native seed, and yes if you are seeding anything after a construction project.
-In the latter two cases, it would be good to get a soil test and then, if recommended, amend the soil with organic matter such as compost.
+Not necessarily if you are seeding with native grass seed, but maybe yes if you are seeding non-native seed, and yes if you are seeding anything after a construction project.
+When in doubt, get a soil test and then, if recommended, amend the soil with organic matter such as compost.
+Add nitrogen-fixing legumes such as lupine to improve soil health.
+Other wildflowers said to help improve soil after a fire are yarrow, heart-leafed arnica, and fireweed.

 _